Cappelletti convention: Extending the bidding towards game

-So if Advancer's holding is 14+ HCP and with stops in the other suits, (bearing in mind that partner might have shortage in at least one of them so those stops need to be dependable), Advancer might extend the bidding to 2NT asking Intervener 'are you top or bottom of your points range partner?'.
+So if the advancer’s holding is 14+ HCP and with stops in the other suits, (bearing in mind that partner might have shortage in at least one of them so those stops need to be dependable), the advancer might extend the bidding to 2NT to ask the intervener if they are minimum or maximum.

-With only 9-10 HCP, Intervener either passes, or if his own suit is likely to perform better, signs-off by re-bidding his own suit.
+With only 9-10 HCP, the intervener either passes, or if his own suit is likely to perform better, signs-off by re-bidding his own suit.

-But with 11+ HCP, thus promising a partnership holding of at least 25 HCPs, Intervener advances to a game call of 3NT.
+But with 11+ HCP, thus promising a partnership holding of at least 25 HCPs, the intervener advances to a game call of 3NT.

-Finally if Advancer has shortage in the Capelletti suit then 3NT is passed, but with 3+ card support for partner's Cappelletti MAJOR suit, then sign-off by correcting to a game call in the major suit.
+Finally, if the advancer has shortage in the Capelletti suit then 3NT is passed, but with 3+ card support for partner's Cappelletti major suit, then he signs off by correcting to a game call in the major suit.

-(With the opposition opening 1NT it is unlikely you would want to go beyond 3NT if the Cappelletti suit is a minor).
+(With the opposition having opened 1NT, to go beyond 3NT is unsafe if the Cappelletti suit is a minor).